leostera/reason-design-patterns/README.md

 Which I'd argue is much easier to digest, and lets me choose whether I want to know more about the shopping session, the preferences of the purchase, or the order itself.

+Keep in mind that these two approaches have very different runtime characteristics, and if performance or memory are constrained for your use case you may need to live with functions that have plenty of arguments.